 In the Lifetime of the Buddha

-Before marrying King Pasenadi, a righteous ruler and devoted supporter of the Buddha, Queen Mallika was just the daughter of a garland-maker.
+Before marrying King Pasenadi, a righteous ruler and devoted supporter of the Buddha, the exceptionally wise Queen Mallika was just the daughter of a garland-maker.
 One day she and some friends were walking to a flower garden when she saw the Buddha coming into the city.
 She gave him three portions of sour gruel that she had packed to eat later, and after he received it the Buddha smiled.
 Ananda, one of the Buddha’s top disciples, asked the Buddha why he smiled and he answered that thanks to her modest offering, she would become chief queen by the end of the day.